Skip to content

 Functional traits: positive values are desirable for all.

 Each year, France does three proof calculations and readjusts its rolling base once with the first proofs of the year.
 The rolling base is the population of cows from which indexes are calculated.
 Since the genetic level of the base increases as the population itself changes, all indexes naturally drop.
-In contrast with France, the United States recalculates its base every five years (last adjustment: 2020).
+In contrast with France, the United States recalculates its base every five years (last adjustment: 2025).
 Numbers have consistently been good over the past few years for the Normande.
-Once again, the Normande has a higher increase than the all other French dairy breeds (Holstein, Montbeliarde): 97 lbs. for milk, 5 lbs. of fat, 4 lbs. of protein,.
-This means a bull whose milk index drops in this release by 97 lbs. actually remains stable in relation to the population.
-A smaller drop would indicate an improvement, while a deeper drop would point to deterioration. %F increased by .004 and %P by .009.
-The udder composite improved by .08 and the feet & legs composite by .01.
-The muscularity remained stable.
-The change in the rolling base indicates that the Normande population is improving and the selection program is efficient.
+And this year again, the Normande sees a spectacular rise of its base values and also a higher increase than the most other French dairy breeds (Holstein, Montbeliarde): 200 lbs. for milk, 8 lbs. of protein, 10 lbs. of fat, .009 for protein %, .012 for fat %, and 6.5 for ISU (French Normande TPI).
+But also .10 for feet & leg composite, .13 for udder composite, .02 for muscularity, .14 for udder health, .05 for fertility, .15 for somatic cell count, .07 for mastitis resistance, .08 for longevity.
+Those are significant adjustments.
+This means that a bull whose milk index drops by 200 lbs actually remains stable in relation to the population.
+A smaller drop would indicate an improvement, while a deeper drop would point to decrease of the index.
+Altogether, these important changes indicate that the Normande population is improving and the selection program is efficient.
+However, when you look at the evaluations, you might get the impression that most bulls went down.
+The numbers went down, but their genetics value did not.
+The selection program is working.

-Complete and current indexes for all Normande bulls, past and present
+Complete pedigree and current indexes for all Normande bulls, past and present

 The French Animal Production Institute’s website will provide you information on all bulls, including very old ones.
 The pages are in English, but you may find some terms or abbreviations to be different from the ones we use.